ValMtz050/CS50/README.md

-# CS50
+# CS50x notes and assignments.

-Notes and submissions for CS50x 2023.
+My notes and submissions for CS50x 2023.